neumino/thinky/documentation.md

 - `id` can be
     - The value of the primary key of the object you want to retrieve
     - An array of values of the primary keys of the objects you want to retrieve
-- options can only have the field
-    - `getJoin` which is a boolean.
-If set to `true`, the `result` passed to the callback will be the instance of the classe with its joined documents.
 - `callback` is the callback that is going to be called.
 Two arguments are passed to the callback:
     - `error`, which is the error if one occured.
     - `result` an instance of the model or an array of instances.